vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 When a monitor form is submitted the web application will process the form and define the `ctype`, `name`, `failcount`, `status`, `uid`, and `url` keys.
 The application will then take all of the forms inputs and put them into a dictionary under the `data` key.
 This system gives us the ability to create new monitors without having to redefine or customize anything outside of the web form itself.

-In simplier terms, the data key can change between monitor types however the other fields in `data['monitor']` are meta fields that exist for every monitor.
+In simpler terms, the data key can change between monitor types however the other fields in `data['monitor']` are meta fields that exist for every monitor.

 #### some-monitor.js

 When the monitor html page is loaded a .js file of the same name is also loaded.
-This is meant to be used for popover help text however it can pretty much be used for anything javascript related.
+This is meant to be used for popover help text however it can pretty much be used for anything JavaScript related.
 Even if you don't plan on utilizing java script for the monitor creation the .js file is required.
 You can simply create a blank one if necessary.

 ### Step 3: Creating the actual monitor